mariebernf/p_3_smoothie/README.md

   **Result:**
   * The site is now live again after the steps taken but the navbar, footer or css styling is not showing.
+  * After troubleshooting, I added the database_url to the env file.
+I added dotenv to requirments.txt.
+The formatting issue was then resolved.
+  * I did continue to try and add immages, and a favicon, this is where I ran into trouble again.
+Unfortunally I did not have time to troubleshoot and deleted the favicons.
+  * My site is depoyed successfully and the formatting is now working as expected.

 ## Credits